USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/sample_abstract2.md

     contract 54321.
 Signed an addendum to his contract to assign all copyright in his contributions to ARL.

-Jacob K. Lang, jacob.k.lang@gmail.com, employer unknown.
+Jacob K. Lang, jacob.k.lang@newmail.com, employer unknown.
 Bug fixes,
     documentation fixes, etc. Executed ARL Form 266 before his contributions were allowed into the project.

+Mallory N. Oppenheimer.
+MNOppenheimer@evilevilevil.com, employer unknown.
+    Bug fixes, significant new contributions of code, API improvements.
+    Executed ARL Form 266 before his contributions were allowed into the project.

+Paulita Q. Robertson.  paulita.q.robertson@university.edu, graduate assistant.
+    Employed by University.
+Bug fixes, significant new contributions of code, API improvements.
+Executed ARL Form 266 before her contributions were allowed into the project.

 ## Primary accomplishments of this release

 Since the last major review, the following features have been added:

+* ARL_libmobile_network_simulator now dynamically distributes and balances the work load across a potentially heterogeneous pool of computational assets.
-* Dynamically distributed to heterogeneous computational assets.
-Version 2 of ARL_libmobile_network_simulator introduced distributed simulation, but required all computational assets to be the same to gain the most benefit from distribution.
+  Version 2 of ARL_libmobile_network_simulator introduced distributed
+  simulation, but required all computational assets to be the same to gain the most benefit from distribution.
 Version 3 has relaxed this requirement such that assets as diverse as supercomputers and smart phones can all be added to the pool of workers and still gain benefit from distributed simulation.
 * Vastly improved serialization and deserialization of executing simulations.
   Version 1 of ARL_libmobile_network_simulator provided the ability to capture simulation data at the end of a run, and Version 2 provided the ability to